 COMPANY FORMATION IN LITHUANIA

-Company registration in Lithuania presents an opportunity to expand horizons, enter the European market at a cost-effective rate, and broaden the pool of potential customers.
-Positioned strategically, a Lithuanian company acts as a bridge between Russia, Ukraine, Belarus, other CIS countries, and the European Union.
+Company registration in Lithuania enables the extension of your business borders and entrance to the European market at a considerably lower price, widening the circle of potential clients.
+A Lithuanian company is very favorably positioned; it serves as a bridge between Russia, Ukraine, Belarus, other CIS countries, and the European Union.

-Lithuania stands out as the most favourable country in the Baltic region for launching a business abroad, boasting a stable economy, a dynamic financial sector, and low-profit tax rates.
-Establishing a company in Lithuania signifies an elevation of business to global standards and opens avenues for growth.
-The Republic of Lithuania holds the second-highest position in Europe in the Investment Attractiveness Index, ranks 11th globally in the ease of starting a business, and has climbed 13 spots in the ranking of the freest economies.
-The labour market is supported by approximately 1.5 million professionals.
+Among the Baltic countries, Lithuania is regarded as the most attractive country to open a foreign business, given that the economy there is stable and the financial system is dynamic with comparatively low-profit tax rates.
+Opening a business in Lithuania means raising this business to the international level and securing some opportunities for further expansion.
+The Republic of Lithuania has the second highest position in Europe in the Investment Attractiveness Index, is ranked 11th globally in the ease of starting a business, and has climbed 13 spots in the ranking of the freest economies.
+About 1.5 million professionals support the labour market.

 PACKAGE «ESTABLISHMENT OF A COMPANY IN LITHUANIA» |